Health Services

 • Offer slightly longer appointment time either at the beginning or end of the clinical session.

-• Give higher priority order than would be normal in triage clinics/urgent appointments as may have unusual response to pain/illness or very high pain threshold.
+• Give higher importance than would be normal in triage clinics/urgent appointments.
+This is because autistic people may have unusual response to pain/illness or very high pain threshold.

 • Offer touch screen booking in for appointments